adieuadieu/serverless-chrome/packages/serverless-plugin/README.md

 **Command line flags (or "switches")**

-The behavior of chrome does vary between platforms.
+The behavior of Chrome does vary between platforms.
 It may be necessary to experiment with flags to get the results you desire.
-On lambda [default flags](https://github.com/adieuadieu/serverless-chrome/blob/develop/packages/lambda/src/flags.js) are used, but in development no default flags are used.
+On Lambda [default flags](https://github.com/adieuadieu/serverless-chrome/blob/develop/packages/lambda/src/flags.js) are used, but in development no default flags are used.

 ## Configuration